- Home

 Internship Availability

 Aspiring candidates may opt for the apprenticeship programme.
-An apprenticeship work involves both classroom work and on the job training.
+An apprenticeship work involves both classroom work and on-the-job training.
 It provides candidates with skills such as manual dexterity and attention to detail to perform assigned tasks every day in their welding career path.

 Career Path Progression for Welder

-Senior Welder: A senior welder is responsible for fusing materials such as aluminium and steel together to create mechanisms.
+Senior Welder: A senior welder is responsible for fusing materials such as aluminium and steel to create mechanisms.
 He or she generally possesses a work experience of fifteen to twenty years.

 Welder Jobs and Salaries